-This is an electronic copy of a chapter in The Performance Identities of Lady Gaga, edited by Richard J. Gray II.
+This is a copy of a chapter in The Performance Identities of Lady Gaga, ed.
+Richard J. Gray II.
 Jefferson, NC: McFarland, 2012.
 Also available in pdf format.

 Please cite as: Deflem, Mathieu.
 2012.
 “The Sex of Lady Gaga.”
 Pp. 19-32 in The Performance Identities of Lady Gaga: Critical Essays, edited by Richard J. Gray II.
 Jefferson, NC: McFarland.

 Today, Lady Gaga is ubiquitous.
 Only a few years after the release of her debut album The Fame, Lady Gaga has taken over the world of popular music to become one of pop’s most talked-about stars.
 The case of Lady Gaga’s fame deserves attention, not because it is itself the popular thing to do, but because cultural phenomena present questions that we must answer appropriately, even and especially in times of economic and political turmoil.
 Popularity also need not impede the undertaking of a theme, but caution is certainly in order.
 A scholarly perspective on the Lady Gaga phenomenon will benefit from the specification of its formal approach and material subject matter.
 This paper is therefore delineated to offer a sociological analysis of the roles of sex, sexuality, and gender as these are manifested in the career of Lady Gaga and have contributed to her fame as a global pop sensation.(1)